 Title IX is a federal civil rights law that prohibits all sex or gender discrimination on educational campuses that receive federal financial assistance.
 Title IX protects individuals of all genders and sexual orientations and applies to students, faculty, staff, independent contractors, campus visitors, and other participants in University educational programs and activities.
 All forms of sexual or gender-based harassment, including but not limited to dating and domestic violence, stalking, and sexual assault are violations of Title IX.

-HOW AND WHAT SHOULD I REPORT?
+WHAT SHOULD I REPORT?

 Sexual Harassment/Sexual Violence

 Sexual harassment is unwelcome conduct of a sexual nature.
 It includes unwelcome sexual advances, requests for sexual favors, and other verbal, nonverbal, or physical conduct of a sexual nature.
 Sexual violence is also a form of sexual harassment and is prohibited by University policy and the Title IX Emergency Rule

 All incidents of unwelcome sexual conduct should be reported to the Title IX Coordinator.

 Report Discrimination, Harassment, and/or Retaliation

 Use the secure online reporting portal to let the Title IX Coordinator know about your concern.

 Email the Title IX Coordinatortitleix@etsu.edu